-Figure 15 indicates that from Q4 2016 through Q4 2017, based on information reported to Optum Idaho from hospitals, the overall average length of stay was down slightly, or 2.2%.
+Figure 15 indicates that from Q3 2017 through Q3 2018, based on information reported to Optum Idaho from hospitals, the overall average length of stay was down by 17%.
+The 0-17 age group experienced an offsetting trend, and has 4% longer stays than a year ago.